varigence/docs/bimlflex/reference-documentation/extension-points/Azure.md

 ## ADF Post Process

-Add an activity as the last step in the MainActivity IfCondition of an individual execute pipeline.
+Add bespoke logic as the last step in the 'MainActivity' IfCondition before any parameters are updated, for the targeted individual Execute Pipeline.

 ### Parameters